Travel advice for coronavirus: Everything you need to know - Local News 8

 On Monday, Italy announced that a lockdown effective in the north would be extended to the entire country.

+In the United States, large gatherings such as concerts, parades and conferences are increasingly being called off or rescheduled.

-All travelers should be aware of the virus, pay close attention to travel advisories, steer clear of heavily impacted areas and exercise preventive measures.
+All travelers should be aware of the virus, pay close attention to travel advisories and health guidance, steer clear of heavily impacted areas and exercise preventive measures.

 Here’s what travelers should know about the virus outbreak: